kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 - 7th May 2025: The initial KEP is submitted.
 - 31st Jul 2025: The enhancement was demoted to alpha, because it haven't met all beta requirements for v1.34.
+- 9th Oct 2025: The enhancement was promoted to beta, with the scope narrowed down to allow setting `NominatedNodeName` only in the kube-scheduler, having other components (e.g. Cluster Autoscaler or Karpenter) use the field as read-only.

 ## Drawbacks